-One of the academy's main uncertainties is the impact of Government funding changes and the current uncertain economic climate and financial environment as well reducing numbers moving from Year 11 to Year 12.
+One of the academy's main uncertainties is the impact of Government funding changes and the current uncertain political and economic climate and financial environment and risk to some extent has been reduced by the commitment of the Government to fund Years 7 through to 11 at a minimum of £5000 per pupil.
+This increase will be effective from September 2020.